Pranay-Jainn/E-Commerce/README.md

 ---

-📌 _Created as part of a portfolio project to demonstrate full-stack development skills._
+📌 _Built as part of a portfolio project, inspired by the rich jewellery heritage of Jaipur, Rajasthan._